open5e/open5e/source/monsters/tome-of-beasts/N/nightgarm.rst

 **Bite.** *Melee Weapon Attack:* +8 to hit, reach 5 ft., one target.
 *Hit:* 27 (4d10 + 5) piercing damage, and a Medium or smaller
 target must succeed on a DC 15 Strength saving throw or be swallowed whole.
-A swallowed creature is blinded and restrained and has total cover against attacks and other effects outside the nightgarm.
+A swallowed creature is :ref:`srd:blinded` and :ref:`srd:restrained` and has total cover against attacks and other effects outside the nightgarm.
 It takes 21 (6d6) acid damage at the start of each of the nightgarm’s turns.
 A nightgarm can have only one creature swallowed at a time.
-If the nightgarm takes 25 damage or more on a single turn from the swallowed creature, the nightgarm must succeed on a DC 14 Constitution saving throw at the end of that turn or regurgitate the creature, which falls prone within 5 feet of the nightgarm.
-If the nightgarm dies, a swallowed creature is no longer restrained by it and can escape from the corpse by using 10 feet of movement, exiting prone.
+If the nightgarm takes 25 damage or more on a single turn from the swallowed creature, the nightgarm must succeed on a DC 14 Constitution saving throw at the end of that turn or regurgitate the creature, which falls :ref:`srd:prone` within 5 feet of the nightgarm.
+If the nightgarm dies, a swallowed creature is no longer restrained by it and can escape from the corpse by using 10 feet of movement, exiting :ref:`srd:prone`.